subhamNRchoudhary/Connect-the-other-/README.md

     'Excel': ['.xlsx', '.xls']
 }

-# Function to determine the category of a repository based on its contents
 def categorize_repo(repo):
     contents = repo.get_contents("")
     file_names = [content.path for content in contents if content.type == 'file']